Cassie Bernall: Murder

 Bernall was killed by Eric Harris during the Columbine massacre on April 20, 1999.
 According to witness Emily Wyant, who was hiding under the same table as Bernall, Harris slammed his hand twice down on the table above them and said "peek-a-boo" before fatally shooting Bernall in the head.
 The shotgun blast that killed Bernall ricocheted, resulting in a nose injury to Harris.
-Her family had no knowledge of her death until April 22, when they were notified.
+Her family was unaware of her death until April 22, when they were notified.

 Legacy

 Martyrdom

 The deaths of Bernall and fellow student and Christian Rachel Scott during the Columbine massacre led both to be subsequently depicted and remembered by groups of evangelical Christians as Christian martyrs.
 In the following years numerous books—termed "hagiographies" by sociologist Ralph Larkin—were published about Scott and Bernall with the assistance of or authorship by their parents.

 Controversy surrounding martyrdom claims

 Craig Scott, the brother of Rachel Scott, was a student also in the library during the massacre who told investigators that he had heard one of the shooters ask a victim whether or not they believed in God during the shooting, and that the victim answered, "Yes."
 Scott said that he recognized the voice as Bernall's, however, he did not see the exchange happen as he was hiding under the table at the time.
 Investigators later took Scott back into the library and asked him to point to where he had heard the exchange come from.
 He did not point to where Bernall had been in the library, but rather pointed to where Schnurr, another student that had been shot in the massacre, had been hiding.

 Schnurr had been shot and was on the floor of the library when one of the shooters, Dylan Klebold approached her.
 She said, "Oh, my God, oh, my God, don't let me die."
 Klebold asked her if she believed in God.
 She said yes, and he asked why.
 She responded, "Because I believe and my parents brought me up that way."
 Klebold reloaded but did not shoot her again, and Schnurr ultimately survived the massacre.
 Some media publicized the story of Bernall being asked about her belief in God before her death.
 The story persisted even decades later.
 In 2015, Rick Santorum used the scenario during a Republican presidential debate, saying "16 years ago this country was tremendously inspired by a young woman who faced a gunman in Columbine and was challenged about her faith, and refused to deny God."
 However, Santorum did not attach a name to the story, and may have been referencing Schnurr.